strata-org/jverify/docs/guide/src/overview.md

 # JVerify overview

-JVerify is a tool allows verifying the correctness of code written in Java.
+JVerify is a tool allows verifying the correctness of Java programs.

-Verification is static: JVerify adds no run-time checks, but instead uses computer-aided theorem proving to statically verify that executable Java code will always satisfy some user-provided specifications for all possible executions of the code.
+Verification is static: it adds no run-time checks.
+Instead it uses computer-aided theorem proving to statically verify that executable Java code will always satisfy some user-provided specifications for all possible executions of the code.

-Information that the JVerify tool needs is added to Java programs by making calls to the JVerify library.
+Program specifications are provided by making calls to the JVerify library.
 These calls can be removed during compilation, using a plugin for `javac`, so they will not have an effect at run-time.
-Java code verified by JVerify is still regular Java code, so it can be analyzed by any Java IDE.
+Java code that contains JVerify specifications is still regular Java code, so it can be analyzed by any Java IDE.

 # This guide